 - Positioning on the Ball may speed up labor through the use of gravity.

-- Sitting on the Ball can be used as a support while squatting (especially the Egg ball).
+- Sitting on the Ball can be used as a support while squatting (especially the peanut ball).
 Squatting helps widen pelvic outlet to its maximum.

 - You can also use the Ball to curl around should you elect to have epidural anesthesia.